zzzprojects/learn-orm/tutorials/vb-net/enums.md

 An `Enum` or enumeration type is a special data type that represents a group of constants.
 It is a value type defined by a set of named constants of the underlying integral numeric type.

- - Enumeration is a structure, which resembles a class but differs from it in that in the enum body we can only declare constants.
+ - Enumeration is a structure, which resembles a class but differs from it in that in the enum body, we can only declare constants.
  - It can take values only from the constants listed in the type.
  - An enumerated variable cannot have a `null` value.